luciendgolden/evaluation-pipeline-2025/README.md

 This year, we provide different sets of evaluation tasks for different tracks.

 ### Text-only evaluation
-If you are participating in one of the text-only tracks (Strict or Strict-small), use these instructions.
+If you are participating in one of the text-only tracks (Strict or Strict-small) or interaction track, use these instructions.
 #### Zero-shot evaluation

 Use the following shell script to evaluate on the full zero-shot evaluations: